vibbits/containers-workshop/exercises/02_building_dockerfiles.md

 - conda install --name methplotlib methplotlib=X.XX.X
 - conda config --add channels conda-forge

-Try to build the Docker image and run `methplotlib -v`.
+2. Try to build the Docker image and run `methplotlib -v`.

-With what Docker statement could you add the PATH `PATH=/usr/miniconda3/envs/methplotlib/bin/:$PATH`?
+- With what Docker statement could you add the PATH `PATH=/usr/miniconda3/envs/methplotlib/bin/:$PATH`?

-Add annotations as well as build instructions for the alternative Docker image.
+3. Add annotations as well as build instructions for the alternative Docker image based on first example.

 ### Exercise part 3
-Lastly, a `Dockerfile` has been provided which contains correct statements but the order is shuffled around which makes the file unusable as it is.
+Lastly, a file called `Dockerfile` has been provided which contains correct statements but the order is shuffled around which makes the file unusable as it is.
 Put the statements in the correct order and build the Docker image with the very simple environment for RNA-seq pre-processing steps.
 Please add also a correct example usage to check whether the fastqc tool in the containers runs correcty.